Lord-Raymik/CS121_Lab_Final/final/README.md

 private int staffSatisfaction - this is the level of satisfaction that staff have working in the hotel, which affects quitting rates.

+private int staffPay - this is how expensive it is to employ a single staff member for a month

 private int service - the level of service that the hotel provides to guests.

 private int reputation - the popularity/rating of the hotel, affecting how many guests come to it each month.

 private int occupancy - this is the current occupancy of the hotel.
 It's value will be generated every turn.

+private boolean continueGame - this is a boolean for if the game should continue at any given time.

 public void decay()
 ```